benlagreca02/dotfiles/README.md

 git clone --bare https://github.com/benlagreca02/dotfiles.git $HOME/.cfg
 config checkout
 ```
-At this point you'll probably need to delete existing configs, then...
+It will most likely yell at your for existing configs, delete them and then...
 ```bash
 config checkout
 config config --local status.showUntrackedFiles no
 ```

 One day I'll script this somehow...

 ## Future scripting

-Arch may need a `systemctl start example.service` (5/17/25)
+- [ ] Arch may need a `systemctl start example.service` (5/17/25) for bluetooth
+  and a few other things
+- [ ] Could make a "download and install" script at some point.
+Arch could
+  install things like hyprland, font-awesome, rofi, etc.

 # ARCH

 This includes my Arch linux, hyprland rice, and it is still in development, and I
 don't consider it complete.
 I just work on this when I have time.

-As of 5/16/25, it is really getting there.
+As of 5/20/25, it is really getting there.
 Its so close to being something I
 call "done enough" to make a "release" but its really getting somewhere.

 For waybar's icons you need to install font awesome